Phoenix Swimming Pool Drowning Attorneys

 - It is up to you have appropriate life-saving equipment and insurance for your pool, just in case.
 Most pool owners elect to purchase at least one million dollars in insurance for liability connected with their swimming pools.
-This means that if something happens and you get sued, you will have insurance coverage up to that amount.
+This means that if someone is injured and files a claim against you, you will have insurance coverage up to that amount.

-Drowning accidents can happen at any time, even when you think everything is going perfectly normal in the water.
-Knowing how to recognize dangerous situations is the key to prevention.
-The most laid back party is when drownings can occur.
-Many times it is at the family barbecue or Labor day party that children will drown because pool owners get relaxed around their own pool.
+Drowning can occur even at the most laid-back pool party.
+Many times this happens at the family barbecue or Labor Day party.
+Children may drown because pool owners relax around their own pool and let their guard down.
 A pool owner can never relax when having guests over.
 The most common situations you should always be on the lookout for include:

 - Small children in and around the swimming pool.
 You should never leave small children unattended near the swimming pool and you should never leave groups of teenagers or other young children to play on their own, even if they all know how to swim well.